theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 Another rainy British weekend, another wholly unnecessary project.
 This time, I thought it would be fun to find out whether I could solve some simple problems starting from an empty Vim buffer and running some commands to get to the correct answer.
-It required a little thought and getting creative with substitute commands and registers but this process will show just just how powerful Vim's text editing features are and this only scrathes the surface of what is possible.
+It required a little thought and getting creative with substitute commands and registers but this process will show just just how powerful Vim's text editing features are and this only scratches the surface of what is possible.

 ## The Problem